Vietnam.vn - Nền tảng quảng bá Việt Nam

 During a visit to Samsung's R&D Center before concluding his visit to Vietnam, President Yoon said the two countries are key partners in research and development - according to the Korea Herald.
 He emphasized the importance of the bilateral relationship and pledged to support research cooperation efforts between the two sides, aiming to create value by combining the technological strengths of both Korea and Vietnam.

-South Korean President talks with 50 Vietnamese and Korean digital talents on the morning of June 24.
+South Korean President talks with 50 Vietnamese-Korean digital talents on the morning of June 24.
 Photo: VGP

-South Korean President talks with 50 Vietnamese and Korean digital talents on the morning of June 24.
+South Korean President talks with 50 Vietnamese-Korean digital talents on the morning of June 24.
 Photo: VGP

-Mr. Choi Sang-mok, Senior Advisor for Economic Affairs of the Presidential Office, said that Mr. Yoon's visit is considered a significant development as well as a premise for the two countries to pursue the ambition of achieving trade turnover of 150 billion USD by 2030.
+Mr. Choi Sang-mok, Senior Economic Affairs Advisor of the Presidential Office, said that Mr. Yoon's visit is considered a significant development as well as a premise for the two countries to pursue the ambition of achieving trade turnover of 150 billion USD by 2030.

 Last year, bilateral trade between the two countries was $87.7 billion, making Vietnam South Korea’s third-largest trading partner after China and the United States.
 Meanwhile, South Korea has also consolidated its position as Vietnam’s top source of foreign direct investment.

-Mr. Chey Tea-won, Chairman of SK Group and Chairman of the Korea Chamber of Commerce and Industry (KCCI), while accompanying President Yoon Suk-yeol, also affirmed that he considers Vietnam a leading production base and bets on the future in this market.
+Mr. Chey Tea-won, Chairman of SK Group and Chairman of the Korea Chamber of Commerce and Industry (KCCI), during his trip accompanying President Yoon Suk-yeol, also affirmed that he considers Vietnam a leading production base and bets on the future in this market.

 "Vietnam is the best place to invest thanks to its stability and efficiency in a complex geopolitical context," said the chairman of many chaebols (large family-owned corporations in Korea).